oldratlee/useful-scripts/docs/java.md

   show-busy-java-threads 1     # update every 1 second, (stop by eg: CTRL+C)
   show-busy-java-threads 3 10  # update every 3 seconds, update 10 times

-Options:
+Output control:
   -p, --pid <java pid>      find out the highest cpu consumed threads from the specified java process,
                             default from all java process.
   -c, --count <num>         set the thread count to show, default is 5.
   -a, --append-file <file>  specifies the file to append output as log.
-  -P, --use-ps              use ps command to find busy thread(cpu usage) instead of top command,
-                            default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the entire lifetime of a process, this is not ideal.
-  -d, --top-delay           specifies the delay between top samples, default is 0.5 (second).
-                            get thread cpu percentage during this delay interval. more info see top -d option. eg: -d 1 (1 second).
+  -S, --jstack-file-dir <path>  specifies the dir for storing jstack output files, and keep files.
+                            default store jstack output files at tmp dir, and auto remove after run. use this option to keep files so as to review jstack later. delay                     the delay between updates in seconds. count                     the number of updates.
+                            delay/count arguments imitates the style of vmstat command.

+jstack control:
   -s, --jstack-path <path>  specifies the path of jstack command.
-  -S, --jstack-file-dir <path>  specifies the dir for storing jstack output files, and keep files.
-                            default store jstack output files at tmp dir, and auto remove after run. use this option to keep files so as to review jstack later.
   -F, --force               set jstack to force a thread dump.
                             use when jstack <pid> does not respond (process is hung).
   -m, --mix-native-frames   set jstack to print both java and native frames (mixed mode).
   -l, --lock-info           set jstack with long listing.
 Prints additional information about locks.

+cpu usage calculation control:
+  -d, --top-delay           specifies the delay between top samples, default is 0.5 (second).
+                            get thread cpu percentage during this delay interval. more info see top -d option. eg: -d 1 (1 second).
+  -P, --use-ps              use ps command to find busy thread(cpu usage) instead of top command,
+                            default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the entire lifetime of a process, this is not ideal.

+Miscellaneous:
-  -h, --help                display this help and exit. delay                     the delay between updates in seconds. count                     the number of updates.
+  -h, --help                display this help and exit.
-                            delay/count arguments imitates the style of vmstat command.
 ```

 ### 示例